mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ![Lockbox Database Format](images/data-storage-database-usage.png)

 - **Items table**: This table stores the actual Lockbox items.
 Each row is keyed by the item's UUID and its value is the JSON serialization of the item, encrypted using its associated item key.
-- **OriginHashes table**: This table stores (hashes of) origins associated with their Lockbox items.
+- **Origins table**: This table stores (hashes of) origins associated with their Lockbox items.
 Each row is keyed by the (hashed) origin and its value is the set of associated Lockbox items' UUIDs.
 Ideally there should only be one item per origin hash, but users may have multiple items associated to the same origin (e.g. "gmail.com" login for both personal and work).
-- **TagHashes table**: This table stores the (hashes of) tags associated with their Lockbox items.
+- **Tags table**: This table stores the (hashes of) tags associated with their Lockbox items.
 Each row is keyed by the (hashed) tag and its value is the set of associated Lockbox items' UUIDs.
-- **Keystores table**: This table stores the keys used to encrypt Lockbox items.
+- **Keystores table**: This table stores the keystore(s), which maintain the encryption keys used to encrypt Lockbox items.
 Each row is keyed a group name ("" for the default group) and its value is the keystore serialized to JSON, encrypted using the master encryption key.

 ### Origin and Tag Hashing